Dawn-Of-Justice/buddy/README.md

 - **Natural-sounding Voice Responses:** Integrates OpenVoice for creating lifelike voice interactions.
 - **Conversational Interface:** Engages users in natural language conversations for intuitive interaction.
 - **Customizability:** Customize responses and behaviors to suit specific use cases and preferences.
 - **Image and Video Processing:** Perform visual question answering with image and video inputs.
+(Under Dev)
 - **Terminal Interaction:** Interact with Buddy through a terminal-based interface, resembling Open Interpreter.
+(Under Dev)
 - **Sound Reactive UI:** Enjoy a minimal and responsive UI that reacts to sound cues.
+(Under Dev)

 ## Getting Started